Dullmind/NEWS-OpenSource/README.md

 ## Conclusion

+Although it is understandable some companies wish to keep their software a proprietary secret to maintain originality, limit competition, and avoid risks of plagiarism; I strongly believe the **aggregate benefit outweighs the potential threats**.
+Rather than fearing the uncertainty, why not allow specialist developers from all over the world to *voluntunteerily* help improve your program?

 My intention from this log was to educate you about OSS, however, I don't want to stop here.
-For this reason, I will continue to contribute into this same log, adding up-to-date information and current news you have to be aware about.
+For this reason, I will continue to contribute to this same log, adding up-to-date information and current news you should be aware about.

 I hope to see you again!

 Contact me if you have any questions: <mimi.OSS@gmail.com>

+Mimi Koshi

-Updated 29 November 2021
+Updated 30 November 2021